lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 ### Exercise 6 – Update the Snapshot · **Core**

-**Goal:** Practice the most important skill in this module — recognizing that published information about AI tools decays, and verifying it yourself.
+**Goal:** Practice the most important skill in this module: recognizing that published information about AI tools decays, and verifying it yourself.

 **Instructions:**